GROUND SCHOOL: HOVER TRAINING, PART 2

 At some point you'll practice hovering with the side of the helicopter facing you and then a nose-in hover.
 During the previous tail-in hover, your own perspective matched the heli, so right aileron moved the aircraft to your right and vice versa.
 Pulling the control stick back toward you moved the helicopter toward you and vice versa.
 That's not the case during a side hover.

-When you become reasonably proficient at hovering with the side facing you, it’s time to practice hovering nose-in (Figures 5 and 6).
-The most efficient process for learning to hover nose-in is to return to the start of this program and repeat each step with the nose-in.
+When you become reasonably proficient at hovering with the side facing you, it’s time to practice nose-in hovering (Figures 5 and 6).
+The most efficient process for learning to hover in a nose-in orientation is to return to the start of this program and repeat each step with the nose in.

 Stationary Pirouettes

 Translating tendency is a helicopter’s likeliness to drift to the left during hover because of the side thrust from the tail rotor (which is necessary to counter the main rotor torque).
 Pilots can compensate for this in calm conditions by tilting the heli slightly to the right.
-Those who seldom have the opportunity to fly in conditions calm enough for translating tendency to be much of an issue will instead find that correcting for wind almost always takes precedence, especially with smaller aircraft.
+Those who seldom have the opportunity to fly in calm conditions will instead find that correcting for wind almost always takes precedence, especially with smaller aircraft.

 Final Tips

-It is common for helicopters to display a tendency to move forward or backward and/or to the side when initiating rudder inputs.
-When conditions are calm, proficient pilots will perform a series of 90° and 180° pirouettes without any corrections to determine whether the heli is prone to additional unwanted movements when applying rudder, then input the appropriate elevator and/or aileron correction during subsequent pirouettes to prevent the deviation(s).
+- It is common for helicopters to display a tendency to move forward or backward and/or to the side when initiating rudder inputs.
+When conditions are calm, perform a series of 90° and 180° pirouettes without corrections to determine whether the heli is prone to unwanted movements when applying rudder.
+Then input the appropriate elevator and/or aileron correction during subsequent pirouettes to prevent the deviations.

-Although most pilots attempt to fly the best maneuver right away and end up making so many corrections that it becomes difficult to spot how to improve the maneuver, proficient pilots initially keep things simple to make it easier to pinpoint what they need to do to make significant strides by the third or fourth attempt.
-Pros know that it’s not how you start, it’s how well you finish that counts!
+- Although most pilots attempt to fly the best maneuver right away and end up making so many corrections that it becomes difficult to see how to improve, proficient pilots initially keep things simple.
+This makes it easier to pinpoint what needs changing and to make significant strides by the third or fourth attempt.
+Pros know that it’s not how you start; it’s how well you finish that counts.

-If you follow these tips, certain segments of flying will become automatic—freeing you to find more ways to improve your flying and/or add new maneuvers.
+- If you follow these tips, certain segments of flying will become automatic—freeing you to find more ways to improve your flying and to add new maneuvers.